 Edinburgh Hogmanay Line-Up

-While the full line-up is yet to be announced, Hogmanay celebrations begin on December 29 with the procession, and The Night Afore Disco Party on December 30 where you can dance the night away at this family-friendly event.
+Hogmanay celebrations begin on December 29 with the torchlight procession, and The Night Afore Disco Party on December 30 where you can dance the night away at the family-friendly event.
+What is more, it was announced today (October 5) that internationally acclaimed ABBA sensations Björn Again will headline the Night Afore Disco Party beneath Edinburgh Castle, while the New Year’s Revels are making a triumphant return to the New Town Assembly Rooms.

 December 31 will also see a candlelit concert at St Giles’ Cathedral is set to provide a festive celebration featuring soulful music for brass, choir and organ.
 As usual, January 1 will see Sprogmanay with a family-friendly programme, as well as First Footin’ with a free live music trail around the city.